jalejandro3/pasaporte-cultural-backend/README.md

 - ⬜ Add `equals()` to `RequiredHours` if instances ever need to be compared
 - ⬜ `country` / `city` / `address` on Activity are plain strings, not value objects

+#### Application refinements
+- ⬜ `UserRepository::existsById(string): bool` — `CreateParticipation` reconstructs the full assistant only to check it exists; a cheaper existence check avoids loading the whole aggregate

+#### HTTP / error-handling refinements
+- ⬜ RFC 9457 `instance` field — add a per-request correlation id, included in both the response and structured logs, for tracing (needs structured logging first)
+- ⬜ Log unmapped exceptions (the ones that fall through the renderer to a 500) so unexpected errors are observable
+- ⬜ Clock abstraction (PSR-20) for `start_time` — currently `new DateTimeImmutable()` directly in the controller, which is non-deterministic in tests; an injectable clock would make it testable
+- ⬜ `save`/creation for Activity — no `ActivityRepository::save` yet (no use case creates activities).
+Feature tests seed activities via Eloquent directly.
+Add when the "admin creates activity" use case exists (its own slice).

 #### Test maintenance
-- ⬜ The four `findByActivityIdAndAssistantId` feature tests share setup (create activity + assistant, participation, save, find, assert common fields).
+- ⬜ The `findByActivityIdAndAssistantId` and HTTP error feature tests share setup (seed activity/assistant, POST, assert body).
 Extract a helper or data provider if they grow.
+- ⬜ Seeding is inconsistent across feature tests (Eloquent `create` directly vs. the `save` on the repository).
+Pick one convention.

 #### CI configuration debt
-- ⬜ CI DB connection relies on an empty password against a root-password MariaDB — works via container behavior but is fragile; make credentials explicit and consistent across `.env.example`, `phpunit.xml`, and the CI service
+- ⬜ CI DB connection relies on an empty password against a root-password MariaDB — fragile; make credentials explicit across `.env.example`, `phpunit.xml`, and the CI service
-- ⬜ Node 20 deprecation warning from `codecov/codecov-action` (internal dependency of the action; resolves when Codecov updates — not actionable now)
+- ⬜ Node 20 deprecation warning from `codecov/codecov-action` (resolves when Codecov updates — not actionable now)
+- ⬜ Add `.atl/` and `.codegraph/` (local tooling folders) to `.gitignore`

 #### Wiring not directly tested
-- ⬜ Container bindings (`ParticipationRepository` / `ActivityRepository` / `UserRepository` → their Eloquent adapters) have no dedicated tests; covered indirectly by feature tests and, once built, the end-to-end HTTP test
+- ⬜ Container bindings (repositories → adapters) have no dedicated tests; covered indirectly by feature tests and the end-to-end HTTP tests

-#### Core audit findings (not blocking the slice)
+#### Core audit findings (not blocking)
-- ✅ `users` table reconciled with the `User` entity (was missing `role`, `id_document`, `first_name`/`last_name`) — done in User persistence
 - ⬜ `ShowActivity` does not handle activity-not-found (same null bug fixed in ChangeUserRole)
 - ⬜ Participation use cases don't validate the actor (unlike ChangeUserRole)
 - ⬜ "Credits" mentioned in domain but no Credit concept exists

 #### Deferred FKs (participations)
 - ⬜ Add FKs `participations.assistant_id` → `users` and `participations.activity_id` → `activities` (deferred until both target tables exist and are aligned)
-- ⬜ Decide `onDelete` policy for those FKs with credit-history retention in mind (restrict to preserve history vs. cascade)
+- ⬜ Decide `onDelete` policy with credit-history retention in mind (restrict to preserve history vs. cascade)

 #### Auth debt
-- ⬜ `assistant_id` will come from the request body temporarily; once auth exists, it must come from the authenticated user (impersonation risk until then)
+- ⬜ `assistant_id` comes from the request body temporarily; once auth exists, it must come from the authenticated user (impersonation risk until then). `CreateParticipationRequest::authorize()` is a `true` placeholder for the same reason.
 - ⬜ ADR pending: document passing `password` through `UserRepository::save(User, password)` while keeping it out of the domain entity (context, options, decision, consequences)

 #### Auth infrastructure debt (Laravel tables kept as-is for now)
 - ⬜ `sessions` table: `user_id` is `foreignId` (BIGINT), doesn't match `users.id` (UUID).
-Harmless while sessions aren't used in DB (stateless token API).
-Revisit with the session-driver decision during auth phase.
+Harmless while sessions aren't used in DB.
+Revisit with the session-driver decision during auth.
-- ⬜ Session driver is `database` (default from Laravel).
-For a stateless token API, sessions in DB are likely unnecessary.
-Evaluate switching driver (cookie/array) and dropping the `sessions` table when implementing auth.
+- ⬜ Session driver is `database` (Laravel default).
+For a stateless token API, evaluate switching driver and dropping the `sessions` table.
 - ⬜ `password_reset_tokens` table kept from Laravel OOTB.
 Confirm whether password-reset-by-email is in scope; drop if not.
-- ⬜ `MustVerifyEmail` on `EloquentUser` (email verification flow) — auth phase, alongside notifications, guards, and session-driver decisions.
+- ⬜ `MustVerifyEmail` on `EloquentUser` (email verification flow) — auth phase.
-- ⬜ `password` persisted via the `EloquentUser` model's `'hashed'` cast; domain never handles it — enters through use case and repository as an explicit auth concern (see pending ADR).
+- ⬜ `password` persisted via the `EloquentUser` model's `'hashed'` cast; domain never handles it (see pending ADR).

 ## Tech Stack